Kindergarten Homeschool Curriculum 2026–2027

 🌤️ Morning Check-In & Song

-Feelings check-in, opening song, review of the day's plan.
-Sets a calm, joyful tone.
+Feelings check-in ("how is your body, how is your heart?"), one opening song, brief preview of the day's blocks.
+Sets a calm, predictable, joyful tone.

-Daily phonics game + one Lovevery book reading.
+Daily Lovevery Reading Skill Set phonics game + one book reading.
 Non-negotiable — this is the engine of the reading goal.
+Closes with a brief parent read-aloud from the current unit's book list.

 🎨 Steph Hathaway Designs — How These Integrate